yegor256/gitx/README.md

 [![shellcheck](https://github.com/yegor256/gitx/actions/workflows/shellcheck.yml/badge.svg)](https://github.com/yegor256/gitx/actions/workflows/shellcheck.yml)

-Let's say, you have a many repositories locally and you need to `git pull` all of them.
+Let's say, you have many repositories locally and you need to `git pull` all of them.
 Instead of going one by one, you simply do this: